How to Make The Grass In Your Lawn Green and Thick (And Keep It That Way!)

 To prep for overseeing, first mow your lawn at low setting your mower has, and use a bagger to catch the grass so none of the clippings fall in the lawn.
 This gives the grass seed (future step) a better chance at growing.

 If there are any major clumps of weeds or moss in the lawn, remove as much of that as possible next.
+You may want to consider dethatching before overseeding.

 Finally, apply grass seed generously.
 A grass spreader can make this job not only easier but more effective because it evenly distributes the seed on the ground.